link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 ### Hold Your Own Key (HYOK)

-**HYOK** (Hold Your Own Key) means clients retain complete control over their encryption keys.
+**HYOK** means clients retain complete control over their encryption keys.
-There is no need for a key store; clients are responsible for managing key processes themselves.
+There is no need for a key store; clients are responsible for managing keys themselves.

-This approach is especially useful when clients wish to conceal their data even from the backend system, as in end-to-end encryption.
+This approach is especially useful when clients wish to conceal their data even from the backend system, as in **end-to-end encryption**.

 ```d2
 direction: right